FZJ-IEK3-VSA/HiSim/paper/paper.md

 ---
 # Summary

 High volatility and low availability of renewables are the major hurdles in combating climate change.
-Modern households and their residents employ a variety of devices to suffice their basic needs.
-Given the house structure and the family behavior, the overall usage of these devices during a certain period of time are represented by electricity consumption and thermal demand profiles.
-Due to scale and complexity, house energy systems require a sophisticated simulation environment.
+Modern buildings and their occupants employ a variety of devices to suffice their basic needs.
+Given the house structure and the occupants behavior, the overall usage of these devices during a certain period of time are represented by electricity consumption and thermal demand profiles.
+Due to scale and complexity, building energy systems require a sophisticated simulation environment.

-In the last year, the Python package ``House Infrastructure Simulator``, for short ``HiSim``, was developed in Forschungszentrum Jülich under the MIT-License with a generic, extendable framework to enable the simulation of a household using a list of connected components, e.g., photovoltaic systems, thermal storages, heat pumps, electric car charging stations and others.
+In the last year, the Python package ``Building Energy Simulator``, for short ``BESIM``, was developed in Forschungszentrum Jülich under the MIT-License with a generic, extendable framework to enable the simulation of a building using a list of connected components, e.g., photovoltaic systems, thermal storages, heat pumps, electric car charging stations and others.

-For the first release, ``HiSim`` comes with a limited number of predefined components that can easily be extended by the user.
+For the first release, ``BESIM`` comes with a limited number of predefined components that can easily be extended by the user.
 The framework enables the user to connect new components to existing systems and simulate the resulting system at a high temporal resolution.
-In other words, ``HiSim`` provides means to determine electricity, heating and cooling demands for arbitrary houses and family configurations.
-The main aim of the ``HiSim`` development is an extendable, fast and straightforward tool for parameter studies, with possible parallelization for large scale simulations on clusters, supported by a backend in a webservice and other applications.
+In other words, ``BESIM`` provides means to determine electricity, heating and cooling demands for arbitrary building and occupant configurations.
+The main aim of the ``BESIM`` development is an extendable, fast and straightforward tool for parameter studies, with possible parallelization for large scale simulations on clusters, supported by a backend in a webservice and other applications.

 # Method

-``HiSim`` framework is based on the idea of independent, object oriented components with inputs and outputs that can be connected in arbitrary configurations to create a specific energy system.
+``BESIM`` framework is based on the idea of independent, object oriented components with inputs and outputs that can be connected in arbitrary configurations to create a specific energy system.
 The user arranges a house energy system through a setup function, where the components and connections are defined.
-This setup function is passed to the simulator in ``HiSim``, which performs all the connections and compatibility checks among the components as shown in the figure below.
+This setup function is passed to the simulator in ``BESIM``, which performs all the connections and compatibility checks among the components as shown in the figure below.

 ![Framework [@hisimframework]](./img/framework_diagram.png)